vp817/RakNetProtocolDoc/README.md

 | AS | float | Big Endian | Data arrival rate |
 | ranges | Range | N/A | Array of range values that were received |

-> Note: Prepare a new buffer for B and AS before proceeding further.

 ### NackedDatagram

 This packet is a response to a ValidDatagram indicating that the server has not received all of the expected data.